Frequently Asked Questions

 Northwestern has a need-blind admissions policy for U.S. citizens and permanent residents; this means that financial aid is not a factor in determining admission.
 Applicants are encouraged to apply for financial aid; Northwestern's generous need-based aid program can assist in defraying the costs of your college education.

-Given limited funding for non-citizens, international applicants requesting financial aid may apply for Regular Decision only and are evaluated as a separate group.
+Given limited funding for non-citizens, international applicants requesting financial aid are evaluated as a separate group.
 Financial need is a consideration in the admission decision for international students.
 For more information, visit our International Student Aid page.

 Yes.
 The Reserve Officers Training Corps scholarship program is a source of financial aid for students interested in careers in the U.S. Navy, Marine Corps, Army, or Air Force.
 Aid can cover all or some portion of tuition, books, fees, and a stipend for four years.
 NROTC is available at Northwestern for the Naval Reserve or Marine Corps Reserve.
 Northwestern students can also participate in Army ROTC through the University of Illinois at Chicago, or Air Force ROTC through the Illinois Institute of Technology, Chicago.